Something that I hear very often is that I’m brave for being a solo female traveller, often delivered with mixture of shock and awe in equal parts.

 Everyone’s experiences of travel are different.

-Now, I don’t mean to trivialise the real issues that solo female travellers often face, and I am DEFINITELY not telling you that the world is not a dangerous place for women.
+Now, I don’t mean to trivialise the very real issues that women backpacking alone often face, and I am DEFINITELY not telling you that the world is not a dangerous place for women.

 What kind of champion of women’s rights would I be if I said ‘I can’t go to Morocco, I might get catcalled.’

 (Sidenote – travelling in Morocco as a woman is fine).

 That isn’t to say that we, as women, should flock to Saudi Arabia with a suitcase full of miniskirts and start dancing on the tables.